nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013021614/README.md

   - `tab`         - if running in tmux, open multiple other links in new tmux windows (like browser tabs)
   - `mkfile`      - touch a file and optionally `chmod +x`
   - `tagindex`    - browse by tags
+  - `workdir`     - open new tmux window in working directory of current card if run within tmux
   - `addtags`     - add multiple tags to card
   - `edit ...`    - edit card or attachments in vim
   - `/deep`       - deep keyword search combining links, titles, content, and fzf fuzzy finding. launches new tmux windows if tmux is running.